Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `isAmmo`

+*Read-only*.
 If true, the weapon is a type of ammunition.

 **Returns**: